neos/doctools/TheDefinitiveGuide/PartIII/PropertyMapping.rst

 	// The $person object with UUID 14d20100-9d70-11e0-aa82-0800200c9a66 is fetched from the persistence layer

-In case some more properties are specified in the array (besides ``__identity``), the object is cloned and on the clone, the submitted properties are modified.
-By cloning a domain object, it looses its connection to the persistence layer, and modifications are not automatically saved to the database at the end of the request.
+In case some more properties are specified in the array (besides ``__identity``), the submitted properties are modified on the fetched object.
+These modifications are not automatically saved to the database at the end of the request, you need to pass such an instance to ``update`` on the corresponding repository to persist the changes.

-.. warning:: This will change after FLOW3 1.0.0 beta1

 So, let's walk through a more complete input example::